 - Cleanliness and sanitization: You'll see increased cleaning and disinfection around the resort, especially for high-contact areas.
 Hand-washing stations and hand sanitizer is available throughout the resort.

-- Cast training: Disneyland is providing new training and reinforcement to emphasize a strong culture of health and safety amongst our cast members.
+- Cast training: Disneyland is providing new training and reinforcement to emphasize a strong culture of health and safety among cast members.

 Universal Studios Hollywood